$100 Off Any Repair*

 Choosing the Right Sump Pump

 There are multiple types of sump pumps, and our team would be happy to help you choose the right one for your basement.
-If you have a serious water problem, such as a high water table, and live in a rainy area like Fort Collins, you’ll need a sump pump.
+If you have a serious water problem, such as a high water table, and live in a rainy area like Northern Colorado and Boulder, you’ll need a sump pump.
 If your sump basin has enough space, you should opt for a submersible sump pump instead of a pedestal pump.
 Submersible pumps are covered with lids which reduces noise and stops debris from falling into the pit.
 The airtight lid also prevents moist air from coming into your home.
 Purchase a sump pump with a cast iron core and not a plastic one.
 Cast iron will lengthen the life of the pump by dissipating heat to the surrounding water.
 A no-screen intake and an impeller that can handle larger solids will minimize the chance of clogs.
 Choose a mechanical switch as opposed to a pressure switch.
 The float should be solid so it won’t be waterlogged, resulting in failing to switch off and burning out the pump.
 You may want an alarm that alerts you when the water reaches a particular level.

 Sump Pump Repair & Maintenance Services